LLNL/mstk-docker/README.md

     - centos (CentOS 7)
     - debian (Debian 8)

 - You can specify the version of the toolkit you would like to use.
 This is only available when building an image and you must have a corresponding zip file in the Toolkit_zip_files folder.
-Current default is v1.4.0.
+Current default is v1.4.
 For example:

-    `./docker-build.sh -t 1.3.0`
+    `./docker-build.sh -t 1.3`

-#### Run a custom container
+#### Run a custom container and load a custom script

 If you would like to use the custom container you built using the `./custom-docker-build.sh` script, you can run the following command: